TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

      Map[String, String]("region.path" -> "bseg1", "data.as.pdx" -> "true"))
 ```

-The SnappyData external table schema for the GemFire region can optionally include the GemFire region key as a column in the table.
+The TIBCO ComputeDB external table schema for the GemFire region can optionally include the GemFire region key as a column in the table.
 To enable this, the **key.class ** attribute should be set when you create the table as shown in the following example:

 ```
 val externalBsegTable = snc.createExternalTable("bsegInGem",